TroyJLorents-GH/InsightAI/README.md

 # InsightAI 🧠
-An intelligent document-aware chatbot built with OpenAI, Streamlit, and Python.
+An intelligent document-aware chatbot built with OpenAI, Streamlit, and Python for demo project.

 ## 🚀 Overview
 InsightAI lets users upload documents (PDF, Word, Excel, CSV) and chat with an AI assistant that can: